-We cannot comment on your feelings, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+We cannot further comment on your behaviors since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+However your other choices indicate that at times you experience the tension and stress that comes with your demanding reality.
+You may notice it in your health, sleeping patterns, moods, or in how you relate to others as a result.